 Please give an example of a favorite new project.
 What social platforms work best?

-Currently, my new favorite project is building a new personal brand around real estate.
+My new favorite project is building a new personal brand around real estate.
 Before, I built up the Exploring With Cody Brand, but now it’s Cody Buffinton, and I’m working to build up my new YouTube channel, Instagram, TikTok, etc. Right now, the best platforms are YouTube and TikTok.
 YouTube has always been great because it keeps the audience’s attention more long term, and you can build a powerful connection and brand from it.
 But if you don’t have a following on YouTube, it can be hard to get your videos seen.
 This is why TikTok is currently the best for personal brand growth.
 It is still relatively new which means it has an insane amount of organic reach, and you can get a million views on your first video.
 The nice part about TikTok is in your profile, you can connect your YouTube and Instagram profiles.
 So I’ve done that and my focus is just on creating content for TikTok that can be funneled to my Instagram and YouTube platforms.
 Also on a side note, you don’t have to do the dances or things you see the largest creators doing—use the most popular songs as a background track to whatever you want to talk about, and use a couple of niche specific hashtags, and your content will be found by the right audience.

 Will you go back to producing travel videos when possible?